 Note: This blog post is from 2010.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Are you still suffering from spam or junk mail in your email inbox?
+And I may revise the content as necessary.Are you still suffering from spam or junk mail in your email inbox?
 If you're using Outlook or Thunderbird, you should consider CloudMark, a service I've used for years.
 I'd like to share a bit about it, for those who may benefit.

 Before proceeding though, let me say that I realize there are many spam solutions, including ones based on your mail server instead (that you or your host might implement).

 And yes, of course I do realize that folks using Gmail will want to say that they never have to worry about this at all!

 Let me please just speak to those who do choose to (or have to) receive email from other mail servers, and perhaps can't control spam handling on the server, or still favor a client solution.

 I was trading emails with someone who, upon being delayed in responding to me, lamented about being "overwhelmed with spam in this mailbox".
 I was a little surprised to hear someone still having to suffer that, but then I realized that while there are many solutions out there, sometimes people just don't get around to implementing any, if even they know of them.

 It's certainly devastating to potentially miss email, and since I make myself (and my email address) so public, it would be a severe problem for me if I had to wade through the few hundred spams I get per day.

 Fortunately, I don't.
 I use a tool that takes care of it all for me.
 It really is amazing for my needs (though not free), and after sharing news of it with him, I decided to share it here.